Devizes (constituency)

 Devizes /dᵻvaɪzᵻz/ was a constituency in Wiltshire, England, which included four towns and many villages in the middle and east of the county.
 The seat was held by members of the Conservative Party continuously for a century from 1924.

 Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was subject to boundary changes which entailed the loss of the town of Devizes to the newly created constituency of Melksham and Devizes.
 As a consequence, it was renamed East Wiltshire, and first contested under its new name at the 2024 general election.

 History

 Until 1885 Devizes was a parliamentary borough, electing two Members of Parliament (MPs) by the bloc vote system until the 1868 election, when the Reform Act 1867 reduced its representation to one MP, elected by the first-past-the-post system of election.
 The Redistribution of Seats Act 1885 abolished the parliamentary borough, and created a new county constituency of the same name, covering a wider area and electing one member.
-It returned a Conservative MP at every election from 1924.
+It returned a Conservative MP at every election from 1924, though between the 1950 and 1970 general elections, the seat often had narrow and marginal majorities over the Labour Party.

 Its most notable MP was Henry Addington, who held the seat during his term as Prime Minister, as well as when he was Speaker of the House of Commons.